A Box Full of Darkness by Simone St. James #bookreview @berkleypub

 Review

-Need a dark story about ambition…THIS IS IT!
-Grab your copy today!
+Need a twisted, Hollywood tale…THIS IS IT!
+Grab your copy today.

 I received this novel from the publisher for a honest review.